Unity-UI-Extensions/com.unity.uiextensions/Documentation~/com.unity.uiextensions.md

 For a full list of the controls and how they are used, please see the [online documentation](https://unity-ui-extensions.github.io/Controls.html) for the project.

-# Technical details
+## Technical details

 ## Requirements

-This version of the Unity UI Extensions is compatible with the following versions of the Unity Editor:
+This version of the Unity UI Extensions is compatible with Unity 6 and above.

+> Although, at this time there are some known issues with 6000.5 and above, which will be addressed in the next release.

-- 2019 and above - the recommended path for 2019+ is to use the Unity Package Manager to get access to the package.
+The recommended path is to use the Unity Package Manager to get access to the package.
 Full details for installing via UPM can be [found here](https://unity-ui-extensions.github.io/UPMInstallation.html).

-> Alternatively, the Asset packages have been tested to work with 2019 as well if you prefer to install that way.

-- 2018 and below - for 2018 and use this package, you will have to import the asset package(s), either from the Asset Store or from the alternate download locations [listed here](https://unity-ui-extensions.github.io/Downloads).

 ## [Release Notes](https://unity-ui-extensions.github.io/ReleaseNotes/RELEASENOTES)

-## Release 2.3.2 - Rejuvenation - 2023/11/26
+## Release 3.0.0 - Unity 6, reimagined - 2026/06

-2023 is certainly an interesting year to keep you on your toes, and finding time to keep managing all the requests and updates that come in are taking their toll, especially for a FREE project, but nonetheless, I still do it.

-Mainly bugfixes for the end of year update, promoting some resolutions that have been verified and tested since the last release.
+The V3 relaunch brings **full Unity 6 support**, a refreshed brand, and the start of a two-package ecosystem — the proven uGUI library you know, now joined by a modern UI Toolkit companion.

+> **Two packages.
+One ecosystem.** These notes cover the **uGUI** package (`com.unity.uiextensions`).
+Meet its new companion: [UI Toolkit Extensions](https://github.com/Unity-UI-Extensions/com.unity.uitoolkitextensions).

+### Highlights

+- **Full Unity 6 support** — the whole library verified and updated for Unity 6, with legacy dependencies cleared out and the examples refreshed.
+- **Two-package ecosystem** — the new UI Toolkit Extensions package launches alongside under the shared 3.0 banner.

 To get up to speed with the Unity UI Extensions, check out the [Getting Started](https://unity-ui-extensions.github.io/GettingStarted.html) Page.